Calabiyaur/Pixelator/README.md

 # Pixelator

+The lovingly hand-crafted graphics editor for pixel art.

-Pixelator is a free open-source pixel art editor, designed to be intuitive and easy to use while providing powerful tools.
+Pixelator is designed to be intuitive and easy to use while providing powerful tools that will make your life easier.

+Absolutely free and open-source.